awarnock3/opensearch_mon/README.md

 The first step is to create the database.
 There are 4 tables to create, 3 of which require populating with data of your choice.
-The file ./sql/os_monitor.sql will create the tables.
+The file `./sql/os_monitor.sql` will create the tables.
 The other 3 individual *.sql files will populate the database with sample data.

 - Table *init*

+    Contains basic configuration data, including the path to the `os_monitor.pl` script

 - Table *source*

+    Contains the OpenSearch sources to be monitored

 - Table *links*

+    Contains the base, OSDD and granule request URLs for the sources in *source*

 - Table *monitor*

+    Populated by running `os_monitor.pl` on the sources in the *source* table

         $ mysql --user <username> -p